GitauHarrison/notes/comment_moderation.md

 ## Conclusion

 That is how you can add comment moderation to your flask application.
 I hope you enjoyed this tutorial and found it useful.
-Do you have any project where you have implemented comment moderation?
+Do you have any projects where you have implemented comment moderation?
 If so, I will be glad to check it out.